Fiserv/Commerce-Hub/docs/In-Person/Encrypted-Payments/EMV.md

 [EMV](?path=docs/Resources/FAQs-Glossary/Glossary.md#emv) chip with signature or PIN enhances the security of payment card transactions for payment devices and automated teller machines through the use of a chip embedded in credit, debit, and [prepaid cards](?path=docs/Resources/Guides/Payment-Sources/Gift-Card.md).
 EMV-enabled chip payment cards are paired with additional layers of security such as encryption, tokenization and other authentication techniques making it difficult to replicate and reducing card payment fraud.

 A device encrypts the customer's payment source and sends the encryption data to Commerce Hub.
 A merchant can also choose to decrypt the `cardData` and re-encrypt the data it using a [multi-use public key _(MUPK)_](?path=docs/Resources/Guides/Multi-Use-Public-Key/Multi-Use-Public-Key.md) before sending it to Commerce Hub.
+The `sourceType` _PaymentEMV_ is used to submit a transaction to our application.

 <!-- theme: info -->
 > EMV Fallback should be used when the device fails to read the EMV data, and can be submitted using the [track data](?path=docs/In-Person/Encrypted-Payments/Track.md) or [manual entry](?path=docs/In-Person/Encrypted-Payments/Manual.md).